atif-hassan/PyImpetus/README.md

 ```

 ## Timeit!
-On a dataset of **381,110** samples and **10** features, PyImpetus took approximately **4.48** minutes on each fold of a 5-fold CV with the final set of features being selected at around **22.4** minutes.
-This time can be considerably reduced by running each fold in parallel via multi-threading.
+On a dataset of **381,110** samples and **10** features, PyImpetus took approximately **1.68** minutes on each fold of a 5-fold CV with the final set of features being selected at around **8.4** minutes.

 ## Tutorials
 You can find a usage [tutorial here](https://github.com/atif-hassan/PyImpetus/blob/master/tutorials/Tutorial.ipynb).
 I got a huge boost in AnalyticVidhya's JanataHack: Cross-sell Prediction hackathon.
 I jumped from rank **223/600 to 166/600 just by using the features recommended by PyImpetus**.
 I was also able to **out-perform SOTA in terms of f1-score by about 4% on Alzheimer disease dataset using PyImpetus**.
 The paper is currently being written.

 ## Future Ideas
-- Multi-threading CV in order to drastically reduce computation time
+- Multi-threading CV in order to drastically reduce computation time (DONE thanks to [Antoni Baum](https://github.com/Yard1))

 ## Feature Request
 Drop me an email at **atif.hit.hassan@gmail.com** if you want any particular feature

+## Special Shout Out
+Thanks to [Antoni Baum](https://github.com/Yard1) who restructured my code to match the sklearn API as well as adding parallelism and extensive documentation in code!!

 ## References
 <a id="1">[1]</a>